vision-zjweu/compv.github.io/docs/hw4.md

 2. **To Gradescope**: submit a `pdf` file as your write-up, including your answers to all the questions and key choices you made.

     {{ report }} -
-    <span class="report">We have indicated questions where you have to do something in the report in green and all coding questions need to be included in the report.</span>
+    <span class="report">We have indicated questions where you have to do something in the report in green. **Coding questions also need to be included in the report.**</span>

     You might like to combine several files to make a submission.
 Here is an example online [link](https://combinepdf.com/){:target="_blank"} for combining multiple PDF files.
 The write-up must be an electronic version. **No handwriting, including plotting questions.** $$\LaTeX$$ is recommended but not mandatory.